gordonbrander/refrakt/README.md

 # Signal Store

-A simple, lightweight, scalable store built on top of signals.
+A lightweight, scalable store built on top of signals.
 Pairs well with [Lit](https://lit.dev/) or any other UI framework that supports [TC39 signals](https://github.com/proposal-signals/signal-polyfill).

 ## Features